top of page

 Do Kooikers have a lot of energy?

-Oh yes!
+They can!
+Some are more laid back than others, but you can expect your Kooiker to have moderate exercise needs.
 Kooikers are an extremely versatile and medium- to high-energy breed that requires mental stimulation to keep their minds happy.
 They thrive on trick and sport training, and make excellent agility dogs and adventure companions.
 A well bred Kooiker should still have a decent off-switch inside the house though, but proper enrichment keeps them happiest.

 Do Kooikers shed?
 What are their grooming requirements?